UDISE Plus Aadhaar OTP Not Coming 2026-27 – Why It Fails & What to Do for APAAR and PEN

 - Operator had to scroll through multiple screens before finding the OTP entry field

-- Multiple SDMS tabs open — the OTP was entered in the wrong tab's field
+- Multiple SDMS tabs open—the operator entered the OTP in the wrong tab's field

 Fix: request a new OTP immediately.
 Have the OTP entry field visible and ready on screen before requesting the OTP.
 Ask the parent to hold the phone and read the OTP as soon as it arrives.
 Enter it within 2-3 minutes of receipt.